About the Paramedic Program

 You must first apply at Lone Star College-CyFair through the online application process.

-1. If you are seeking the Paramedic Certificate you must be certified as an EMT or AEMT and complete the application process outlined in this document.
-See a Workforce advisor on campus to ensure you have met eligibility requirements and your student account is in good standing.
-Admission to the certificate program does not require college readiness.
+- If you are seeking the Paramedic Certificate you must be certified as an EMT or AEMT and complete the application process.
+Contact your assigned LSC Advisor (found in your MyLoneStar portal) to ensure your student account is active and in good standing.
+Admission to the certificate program does not require college readiness or student success course EDUC 1300.

 Applying to the Program

 Please review the Information packet below for the step by step process to apply to our program.
-Our application process has changed.
 To submit your application use the following link Lonestarcompliance.com

-Completion of the paperwork for the application packet can take up to a month or longer.
+Completion of the application can take up to a month or longer.

-The demand for these positions is high, and positions are awarded to the first 25 candidates who submit a complete Program Application Packet.
-The following must be submitted as part of a completed Program Application Packet:
+The demand for these positions is high, and positions are awarded to the first 20 candidates in each of two cohorts who submit a complete Program Application.
+The following must be submitted as part of the application process:

-• Physician signed physical (on the approved LSC form) and verification of required immunizations.
-Some immunizations require dates and some require titers (blood work).
-Confirm with the application packet or your Complio account what is required.
+- Physician signed LSC physical form and verification of required vaccinations.
+Some vaccinations require dates, and some require blood work (titers).
+Confirm with the application or your Complio account what is required prior to seeing your doctor.

-• A criminal background check with no negative findings by an approved LSC vendor
+- A criminal background check with no negative findings

-• Picture of a current government issued ID
+- Picture of a valid government issued ID

-• Information sheet (first 3 pages of the application)
+- Information sheet (first 3 pages of Application)

-• Once accepted into the program the candidate will receive directions on purchasing and completing a random drug screen.
-A negative drug screen is a requirement to attend any clinical activity.
+- A negative random drug screen is a requirement for the program.
+Once accepted into the program, the candidate will receive directions on purchasing and completing a random drug screen.

 Information Packet and Application